ufo-github/ponyfoo/TAGS.md

   - Re-branded as Pony Foo
   - Got rid of redundant 'Register' button.
   - About box is no longer hidden behind a button, but directly accessible on blog home pages.
+  - An estimate of the time to read a post was added, and it's updated as you read a post.